forcedotcom/salesforcedx-vscode/docs/_articles/ja/soql/soql-tasks.md

 This repository contains sample SOQL tasks that you can complete in Code Builder or VS Code Extensions for desktop.
 We constantly add to this list, so make sure you visit this topic often.

-## Use the SOQL Query Editor Create a Query That Lists Accounts with a New York State Address
+## Create a Query That Lists Accounts with a New York State Address

 1. From the command palette, run **SFDX: Create Query in SOQL Builder** to open SOQL Query Builder.
 2. Click **File > Save** to save the query.
 Make sure to retain the .soql file extension.